 This project is a great way for you to use your time and skills to help people in need achieve financial independence.
 It’s also a memorable and different way to gain practical work experience, and hone your skills in an international setting.

 You’ll work mainly with entrepreneurs from disadvantaged communities in Phnom Penh.
 You’ll mentor them in their independent business ventures.
 You’ll gain insight into the specifics of micro-finance, on an internship that will greatly enhance your CV or future job applications.

-To join this project, you need to have at least one years’ experience or relevant training in business or management.
-You also need intermediate English skills, and should be comfortable speaking the language.
+To join this project need intermediate English skills, and should be comfortable speaking the language.